14531

 The City applied for an Active Transportation Program (ATP) Cycle 6 grant in 2022 and was awarded $27 million through the California Active Transportation Program (ATP) for final design and construction of the Cliff Drive Vision Zero Project.

 Past community meetings took place virtually on June 4, 2025, and in person at Monroe Elementary on June 5, 2025, to share updates on the Project's preliminary design.
 Spanish translations were provided at the meetings.
 Click here to watch the June 4, 2025, Webinar Recording.
+You may click here to review the Webinar Presentation.

 Additional community meetings for this project took place virtually on November 15, 2023, and in person at Monroe Elementary on November 29, 2023.
 Spanish translations were provided at the meetings.
 Click here to watch the November 15, 2023 Webinar Recording.